-The Healthy Hand Washing Survey was conducted online from April 6 to 7 with a representative panel of 1,111 American adults and youth.
-Participants were from around the country, were 14 years and older, and were fairly evenly split between men and women at 49 and 51 percent, respectively.
+A Survey was conducted online from April 6 to 7 with a representative panel of 1,111 American adults and youth.
+Participants were from around the country, 14 years and older, and fairly evenly split between men and women at 49 and 51 percent, respectively.

-While Americans are taking action, they also are quite worried.
+While Americans are taking action, they also worry.
 Seventy percent say they are extremely or very concerned about contracting the coronavirus.
+That’s why they do hand washing more often.
 Only 12 percent indicate they are not very or not at all concerned.

 “During these unprecedented times, hand washing and germ avoidance is top of mind for almost everyone,” says Jon Dommisse, director of strategy and corporate development for Bradley Corp.
-“The health benefits of hand washing can’t be emphasized enough, particularly during virus outbreaks like this.
-Hand washing is a simple, effective and inexpensive way to remove germs from our skin and help prevent a possible infection.”
+“The health benefits of washing your hands is very important, particularly during virus outbreaks like this.
+It is a simple, effective and inexpensive way to remove germs from our skin and help prevent a possible infection.”
 Call TC Services today or click here for a free consultation on how we can help your facility!